-Curious about the cost of living in Singapore?
-In the Economist Intelligence Unit’s (EIU) Worldwide Cost of Living (WCOL) survey conducted in 2015, Singapore took the top spot as the most expensive city for expats for the third year running – but don’t let this halt your plans.
+Singapore was ranked as the the second most expensive city by the Economist Intelligence Unit’s (EIU) Worldwide Cost of Living (WCOL) survey conducted in 2021.
+However, don’t let this halt your plans.
 There’s a reason why the lion city remains a favourite destination for expats.
 Savvy financial planning is key.
-For starters, you’ll need to factor in basic necessities such as accommodation, utilities, and food when you plan for your big move.

 The cost of housing depends on several factors such as the property type (private or public), age of the building, furnishings that come with it, types of facilities available (pool, gym, etc), location (it’s proximity to the city/ how centralised it is) and surrounding amenities (close to public transportation, malls, etc.).

 There are four property types: Condominiums, Private Apartments, Service Apartments, and Landed Property.

 |Condominium||Usually equipped with facilities such as 24-hour security, gymnasium, swimming pools, playgrounds for children, etc.|

 |Private Apartment||Similar to condos but with limited facilities.
 They also tend to be older buildings.|

 |Serviced Apartment||Normally offers personalized services and hotel-style facilities.
 It has flexible leases – per-day basis, per-week basis or on a per-month basis.
 Fully furnished with a pool and gymnasium.|